Abhishek-7139/Rainfall-Patterns-in-India/README.md

 ## Hosted website

-Notebook for this project can be found [here](https://master--precious-cucurucho-d3aeab.netlify.app/).
+Notebook for this project can be found [here](https://abhishek-7139.github.io/Rainfall-Patterns-in-India/).

 ## Devops

-This project uses CI/CD by github Actions.
-Whenever a changes is committed, certain checks according netlify specifications are done an an automatic build is made.
+This project uses CI/CD by github Actions, deployment is done on GitHub Pages.
-After build is succesful, it is deployed on the netlify platform.
+Whenever a change is committed, GitHub Actions are run.
+First build is made and then reports are generated and build is deployed.
-For every pull request, if the build is succesful, netlify provides deploy logs and deploy preview.
+For every pull request, certain checks according to GitHub are done.
+If the PR is merged, actions are run again and hence latest version of the branch is deployed.

 All this is automated and collaborative development and deployment is being done.